Fathima5002/convo-glow-relay/README.md

 The app simulates real-time messaging between two fixed users with independent message states, modern chat features, and a familiar UI.

+This project was developed as part of an AI-assisted software development course.
+The initial scaffold and real-time backend setup were generated using **Lovable AI**, and then customized and extended manually.

 ---

 ## ✨ Features